exasol/public-knowledgebase/Connect-with-Exasol/how-to-use-exasol-as-a-linked-server-in-sql-server.md

 # How to use Exasol as a Linked Server in SQL Server

 ## Background

 "Linked Servers" in Microsoft SQL Server are what other database systems call "Database Links", "Database Gateway", "External Tables" or similar: It is a way to access contents from other systems to use in local processing.
-While other systems typically use ODBC or JDBC connectivity for this, Microsoft mainly supports its own OLEdb connectivity.
-Luckily, Microsoft also provides an "OLEdb to ODBC bridge".
+While other systems typically use ODBC or JDBC connectivity for this, Microsoft mainly supports its own OLE DB connectivity.
+Luckily, Microsoft also provides an "OLD DB to ODBC bridge".

 Using this, MS SQL Server can be configured to access data in Exasol, both for reading and for writing.